About Us

 262-923-2743

-Kaylee joined the American Lung Association as the Health Promotions Coordinator in 2024, after developing her skills working in community and behavioral health promotion and having a strong dedication towards tobacco prevention in young adults.
-Prior to joining the team, she graduated with her degree in Public Health at the University of Wisconsin-Milwaukee, where her commitment to health equity began.
-As the Health Promotions Coordinator, she works to foster relationships, promote program delivery, coordinate grant activities, and address tobacco use among young adults in the community.
-Kaylee, as the SPARK Coordinator, now brings her experiences and drive to help promote healthy outcomes within Wisconsin communities.
+Kaylee joined the American Lung Association in 2024 as the Health Promotions Coordinator, building on her experience in community and behavioral health promotion and her strong commitment to tobacco prevention for young adults.
+She holds a degree in Public Health from the University of Wisconsin-Milwaukee, where she developed her passion for health equity.
+In her current role, Kaylee fosters relationships, promotes program delivery, coordinates grant activities, and addresses tobacco use among young adults.
+As the SPARK Coordinator, she applies her expertise and dedication to advancing healthy outcomes in Wisconsin communities.

-SPARK is funded by Wisconsin’s Tobacco Prevention & Control Program and is
+SPARK is funded by Wisconsin’s Commercial Tobacco Prevention and Treatment Program and is

 managed by the American Lung Association in WI.